f5devcentral/access-labs/class2/module2/lab02.rst

 Guided Configuration supports more than a single application per Identity Aware Proxy Deployment.
 In this module you will learn how to modify an existing IAP deployment  to onboard new authentication methods, SSO methods, and applications.

-This Module also introduces the **Application Group** (skipped in the previous module) to provide different contextual access controls on parts of a website.
+This Module also introduces the **Application Group** to provide different contextual access controls on parts of a website.